North Pine (Lake Samsonvale)

 North Pine is part of the SEQ Water Grid.
 It stores drinking water for the people of north Brisbane and Moreton Bay.

 It is a gated dam.
 North Pine's five steel gates allow us to make controlled water releases during times of heavy rain.
-North Pine does not have an additional floodwater storage above its full supply level.
+It's primary purpose is storing water for the people of North Brisbane and Moreton Bay.
+It also provides flood mitigation benefits.

 Once the dam reaches its full supply level, water is discharged from the dam over the spillway.
 If you would like to be notified about releases from North Pine, sign up for our free dam release notification service or download our public safety mobile app.